wodeni/wodeni.github.io/_posts/2017-05-30-introducing-mpl.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/C2vgICfQawE?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 This turned out to be the final demo.
 We did a glider gun, which regularly shoots out "gliders".
 We resolved edges by wrap-around.
-That's why you see the glides come back to destroy the gun.
+That's why you see the gliders come back to destroy the gun.

 ![]({{ site.baseurl }}/images/gun.gif){: .center-image}